jaspector

 Same-day inspections are not available.

-Typical inspection sequence: For a new dwelling, the county packet lists: footing, foundation, plumbing groundworks (if applicable), slab (if applicable), drain tile and waterproofing (if applicable), deck and porch framing (if applicable), plumbing, electrical, mechanical, framing, inside gas (if applicable), permanent electrical service, insulation, shoreline (if applicable), erosion and sediment final, and final building inspection.
+Typical sequence: For a new dwelling, the county packet lists: footing, foundation, plumbing groundworks (if applicable), slab (if applicable), drain tile and waterproofing (if applicable), deck and porch framing (if applicable), plumbing, electrical, mechanical, framing, inside gas (if applicable), permanent electrical service, insulation, shoreline (if applicable), erosion and sediment final, and final building inspection.
 Approved plans and the posted permit must be on site at all inspections.

-Do I need a building permit in unincorporated Louisa County, VA?
+01 Do I need a building permit in unincorporated Louisa County, VA?

 A zoning permit is required for activities including building a single-family house, erecting a sign, certain home occupations, and building a seawall or dock on Lake Anna.
 Building permits are required for work regulated by the Virginia Uniform Statewide Building Code.
 A permit is required for sheds over 256 square feet, and new dwellings require building permits plus erosion-control paperwork.

-How much does a building permit cost in unincorporated Louisa County, VA?
+02 How much does a building permit cost in unincorporated Louisa County, VA?

+Building permit fees in unincorporated Louisa County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $1,500 minimum for new single-family dwelling building fees; $250 minimum for open and covered decks and porches; $100 minimum for sunrooms; $125 residential zoning review; $75 for new 911 address assignment.
 Fees are calculated as: Building fees in the dwelling packet are square-foot based with a 2% state fee added.
 Planning fees are mostly flat rates..

-How do I apply for a building permit in unincorporated Louisa County, VA?
+03 How do I apply for a building permit in unincorporated Louisa County, VA?

-1. Select the correct county permit packet for the project type and assemble all required forms and supporting documents.
+To apply for a building permit in unincorporated Louisa County, VA, follow these steps: 1.
+Select the correct county permit packet for the project type and assemble all required forms and supporting documents.
 2. Submit the packet to Community Development by email, postal mail, or drop-off at 1 Woolfolk Avenue, Suite 201.
 3. County staff performs a submittal review for completeness.
 4. County zoning review confirms the tax map number, zoning district, setbacks, and whether a foundation survey or setback certification is required.
 5. GIS and addressing review verifies the project location and assigns a 911 address if needed.
 6. Obtain required outside approvals in parallel or before issuance as applicable, including Health Department well and septic approvals, VDOT entrance permits, shoreline review for Lake Anna work, land disturbance approvals, and town zoning approval for properties inside Louisa or Mineral town limits.
 7. County building plan review checks structural and code compliance.
 8. Staff notifies the applicant when the permit is ready; pay remaining fees at issuance.
 9. Post the permit on site, keep approved plans on site, schedule inspections through Community Development, and obtain final approval and certificate of occupancy where required.

-How long does it take to get a building permit in unincorporated Louisa County, VA?
+04 How long does it take to get a building permit in unincorporated Louisa County, VA?

-What work is exempt from building permits in unincorporated Louisa County, VA?
+05 What work is exempt from building permits in unincorporated Louisa County, VA?

-How do I schedule a building inspection in unincorporated Louisa County, VA?
+06 How do I schedule a building inspection in unincorporated Louisa County, VA?

-Inspections can be scheduled via: Community Development — (540) 967-3430, Building Department Online Portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Louisa County, VA via: Community Development — (540) 967-3430, Building Department Online Portal.
 Same-day inspections are not available..